Demographics of Denmark

 Demographic features of the population of Denmark proper, part of the Danish Realm, include ethnicity, education level, health of the populace, economic status, religious affiliations, and other aspects.

 Population

 Since 1980, which marked a decrease in population, the number of people of Danish descent, defined as having at least one parent who was born in Denmark and has Danish citizenship, has remained constant at around 5 million in Denmark, and nearly all the population growth from 5.1 and thereafter was mostly due to immigration.
 During April of 2025, the number of inhabitants in Denmark reached 6 million.

-Population numbers in 2100 will be slightly lower than in 2024.
+Population numbers in 2100 are expected to be slightly lower than in 2024.

+The population density is higher in Denmark than in the other Nordic countries.